microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Submit feedbacks/questions/issues from your preview to us.

 ## Build and install an extension for sample events
-You can easily build and install an extension that implements sample events for private preview.
+You can easily build and install an extension that implements the following sample events for private preview:

-### Sample events for private preview
 | **Category** | **Name** | **Description** |
 |--------------|----------|-----------------|
 | My Accounts Payable Events | Purchase invoice posted | This business event is triggered when a vendor invoice is posted as part of the Procure-to-Pay process. |